Phase Transition in the S&P Stock Market: Correlation Matrix and Pseudo Indices

 The matrix $C$ can be written in a spectral decomposition as

-where $\lambda_\nu$ denote the eigenvalues and $e_i^{\nu}$ the eigenvectors of $C$.
-For sufficiently large $t_w$ we have the following properties of $C$.
-Within our normalization of returns it possesses one large eigenvalue $\lambda_0$ in the order of $N/3$ and a few medium size eigenvalues.
-The remaining small ones are similar to a random matrix with a Mar\^{c}enko-Pastur spectrum \cite{marc}.
-The large eigenvalue and its eigenvector $e_i^{0}$ can be interpreted as a description of the market \cite{lalo}.
-It can be used to define a market return $r_M(t)$
+where $\lambda_\nu$ denotes the eigenvalues and $e_i^{\nu}$ the eigenvectors of $C$.
+The large eigenvalue corresponding to $\nu=0$ and its eigenvector $e_i^{0}$ can be interpreted as a description of the market, see, e.g., \cite{plerou}.
+It can be used to define a market return $r_M(t)$ for $t$ in a window

+This means that the market return (which is also a market index) consists of the weighted contributions of the returns of the single stocks.
+The weights are proportional to the entries in the eigenvector that corresponds to the leading eigenvalue.

-In equation \ref{25} we use the step size $\Delta \tau$ instead of $t_w$ to avoid ambiguities in case of overlapping bins ($\Delta \tau <t_w$).
-For the CAPM model \cite{capm} one needs a so-called $\beta_i$-coefficient which describes how close a stock follows the market described by a reference return $\bar{r}$.
+For the CAPM model, one needs so-called $\beta_i$-coefficients, which describe how close a stock follows the market described by a reference return $\bar{r}$.

-We will use our market return $r_M$ as for $\bar{r}$ instead of the common choice of the index, because the latter may not be representative for our data selection.
-Taking the time averages in equation \ref{26} and using $\bar{r}=r_M$ from equation \ref{24} we obtain the $\beta_i$ coefficients
+In a dynamic analysis the vector of beta values becomes time dependent.
+For our analysis we calculate betas in time windows $\tau$.
+As a reference return we use the market return $r_M$ instead of the real S\&P-index, because the latter may not be representative for our data selection.
+Replacing the expectation values in equation \ref{26} by taking time averages we obtain with $\bar{r}=r_M$ from equation \ref{24} the following $\beta_i$ coefficients

-After resolving the sign ambiguity in $e_i^{\nu}$ we find the surprising fact that for $t_w >4$ years all $e_i^{0}$ are positive.
+After resolving the sign ambiguity in $e_i^{\nu}$ we recover the fact that for $t_w \ge 3 $ years all $\beta_i$ are positive.
 Due to the normalization $\sum_i(e_i^{0})^2=1$ the $\beta_i(\tau)$ are distributed around a mean close to 1.
 Firms with large $\beta_i$ follow the market more than others and also they influence the market more than firms with small $\beta_i$.
-For this reason we will refer to stocks with $\beta_i > \beta_c$ as the \emph{market leaders}.
+For this reason we will refer to stocks with $\beta_i$ larger than a given threshold $\beta_c$ as the \emph{market leaders}.